GRASS-FIELDS PRESENTS AFRICAN PRINT

 What makes you get up in the morning?

 'Firstly, it’s God almighty, secondly is to see my sons beautiful face and thirdly to do things that make me happy.'

 Do you think African culture has changed from when you were a child?

 'Definitely, there is a greater awareness of African culture and people from the Caribbean and other ethnicities are more keen to know about their African roots.
 Well, I am for sure!'

 'I was terrified of African print before seeing all your beautiful designs.
 I’ve always tried to stay away from colours most of the time, but this shoot could help me be more confident in wearing prints.'

 What was your happiest fashion memory growing up?

 'My happiest fashion memory growing up was when my mum got me the most amazing outfit for Christmas.
 It was a black and gold Bardot top with black leather pants and a pair of black platforms.
 I was happy with the way I looked and everyone loved it so I felt amazing the whole time.'

 Do you wear African print often?

-Black-owned companies have sprung up in industries such as hair, make-up and fashion.
+Up until now, there weren't many black-owned businesses.
+Now you see black-owned businesses springing up in hair, makeup and fashion.
 Why do you think black-owned businesses are suddenly becoming stronger and popular?